WWitman/swagger-node-slack/README-blog2.md

 4. Review the setup instructions if you wish.
 We're mostly interested in the WebHook URL.

-5. Copy the WebHook URL. **Hint: This is the URL you need to add to the controller file.**
+5. Copy the WebHook URL.

     **Hint: This is the URL you need to add to the controller file.
 It looks something like this:**